-5 tips for working with ESG data providers in 2023
+5 tips for working with ESG data providers 2024 UPDATE

 Working with ESG data providers may seem like a challenge.
 You might not have full control of your data source, you might need to involve multiple people in understanding the risks associated with your data and you might even wonder how you will implement action and make change across your organisation as a result.
 Working with ESG data providers can be a particularly challenging process for any company or organisation that doesn’t already have similar experience in dealing with similar entities.
 However, if you are willing to invest time, energy and resources into working with them, there are several ways that you can make it as effective as possible.